 We’ve sold out of honey for the year.
 Our next harvest will be next June/July, and we’re praying to have a better year for the bees.
 We lost a few hives this year but will rebuild next spring.
 I love gardening, especially flowering plants, and I rarely saw a bee in the yard this year.
 Their food supply was right here all along and they didn’t take advantage.
 The limited honey we harvested was delicious.

 If you’re looking for a custom package or simply have questions about our products or farm, drop us an email to [email protected] We’ve updated our shipping and delivery options due to high shipping costs.
 We presently don’t ship, however, we offer free local delivery within 30 miles of Frankston for orders $100 minimum.
-With customers in the Austin and Conroe area, we typically deliver in those areas every couple of months.
+With customers in the Nacogdoches, Austin and Conroe area, we typically deliver in those areas every couple of months.
 We welcome you to the farm as well, just notify us to set up a time so we can meet you at the gate.
-We have cattle that are frequently around the entrance grazing.
+We have cattle that are frequently grazing around the entrance.

 Prayers lifted for you all to remain healthy and strong.
 Give thanks for the freedoms we enjoy, and for those who risk their lives for that cause.
 God bless the USA!

 To view available product, please see the Menu above, select SHOP.